 Management's Responsibility for Internal Financial Controls

-A company's internal financial control over financial reporting is aprocess designed to provide reasonable assurance regarding the reliability of financialreporting and the preparation of financial statements for external purposes in accordance withgenerally accepted accounting principles.
+A company's internal financial control over financial reporting is a process designedto provide reasonable assurance regarding reliability of financial reporting andpreparation of Ind AS Financial Statements for external purposes in accordance withgenerally accepted accounting principles.
 A company's internal financial control overfinancial reporting includes those policies and procedures that

-(1) pertain to the maintenance of records that in reasonable detailaccurately and fairly reflect the transactions and dispositions of the assets of thecompany; (2)provide reasonable assurance that transactions are recorded as necessary topermit preparation of financial statements in accordance with generally acceptedaccounting principles and that receipts and expenditures of the company are being madeonly in accordance with authorizations of management and directors of the company; and (3)provide reasonable assurance regarding prevention or timely detection of unauthorizedacquisition use or disposition of the company's assets that could have a material effecton the financial statements.
+(2)provide reasonable assurance that transactions are recorded as necessary to permitpreparation of Ind AS Financial Statements in accordance with generally acceptedaccounting principles and that receipts and expenditures of the company are being madeonly in accordance with authorizations of management and directors of the company; and

-Because of the inherent limitations of internal financial controls overfinancial reporting including the possibility of collusion or improper management override of controlsmaterial misstatements due to error or fraud may occur and not bedetected.
-Also projections of any evaluation of the internal financial controls overfinancial reporting to future periods internal financial control over financial reportingmay become inadequate because of changes in conditions or that compliance with thepolicies or procedures may deteriorate.
+Because of inherent limitations of internal financial controls over financialreporting including possibility of collusion or improper management override of controlsmaterial misstatements due to error or fraud may occur and not be detected.
+Alsoprojections onof any evaluation of the internal financial controls over financialreporting to future periods are subject to the risk that internal financial control overfinancial reporting may become inadequate because of changes in conditions or that thedegree of compliance with the policies or procedures may deteriorate.